LibStructLDN/liberatingstructureslondon.org.uk/_pages/what-are-liberating-structures.md

   <a href="http://www.liberatingstructures.com/ls/">
   	<img src="assets/images/Matrix.png" alt="Liberating Structures matrix" />
   </a>
-  <figcaption>Liberating Structures repertoire matrix used under CC BY-NC 3.0 license (c) Keith McCandless</figcaption>
+  <figcaption>Liberating Structures repertoire matrix (c) Keith McCandless used under CC BY-NC 3.0 license</figcaption>
 </figure>

 Each structure descibes a set of simple rules to achieve a particular outcome.
-The structures address [five elements](http://www.liberatingstructures.com/design-elements/) of every group interaction, which are sometimes neglected or overlooked in more mundane business formats like a
+The structures address [five elements](http://www.liberatingstructures.com/design-elements/) of every group interaction, which are sometimes neglected or overlooked in everyday business formats like a
 presentation:

 - invitation